Find everything you need to know to start your journey at Nova SBE!

 Bored of Carcavelos?
 Take the train and go to Cascais and visit the beautiful bay and its beaches, especially Guincho’s Beach.
 On your way don’t forget to check out Boca do Inferno.
 And as Santini is originally from Cascais so you have to eat an ice cream while strolling the streets of the village.

-Alternatively, you can head to Lisbon, where you can find almost everything for all tastes.
+Or you can head to Lisbon, where you can find almost everything for all tastes.
 Feeling cultural?
 Head to Belém, visit the Tower, Mosteiro dos Jerónimos, CCB and don’t forget to eat a “Pastel de Bélem”.

 Carcavelos beach is the most popular and one of the finest beaches in the Lisbon coastline.
 With an easy acess due to good public transportation and by being directly connected to Nova SBE’s new campus, it is the perfect beach choice!